-Katherine Chandler’s Before It Rains, performed by Open Theatre in stage@leeds, was a divine concoction of brave and beautiful storytelling, and contemporary life’s raw happenings.
+Katherine Chandler’s Before It Rains, performed by Open Theatre in [email protected], was a divine concoction of brave and beautiful storytelling, and contemporary life’s raw happenings.
 Punctuated with humour and the tense extremities of humankind, this production is, quite simply, the best show that I have seen a society put on stage during my time at university.

 Focusing primarily of the themes of social responsibility, protection, manipulation, and corruption, Before It Rains is set on a forgotten council estate.
 Gloria (Erin Dempsey), a single mum who enjoys sitting in her garden and drowning her sorrows in vodka and chips, attempts to watch over her son, Michael (Malcolm Webb), a man with high-functioning Asperger syndrome.
 He digs up soil, and plants flowers, making sure that their front garden is in order.
 Carl (Morgan Scriven), a newcomer to the area, is an articulate, if not slightly feral, boy who lives with a psychopathic older brother and a violent father.
 When he takes Michael under his twisted wing, Gloria seems to be able to sense the beginning of a great deal of trouble.